Saba-abiri/BPSK-Modulation-and-Demodulation-with-PRN-Code-Synchronization/README.md

-# 📡 BPSK Modulation and Demodulation with PRN Code Synchronization
+# 📡 BPSK Modulation and Demodulation with Sync Code Synchronization

-This repository contains MATLAB code for implementing a BPSK (Binary Phase Shift Keying) modulation and demodulation system with PRN (Pseudo-Random Noise) code synchronization.
-The PRN code is used to find the start of the transmitted signal in the receiver, even if the received signal has been time-scaled (contracted or expanded). 🚀
+This repository contains MATLAB code for implementing a BPSK (Binary Phase Shift Keying) modulation and demodulation system with Sync (Pseudo-Random Noise) code synchronization.
+The Sync code is used to find the start of the transmitted signal in the receiver, even if the received signal has been time-scaled (contracted or expanded). 🚀

 ## 📋 Table of Contents
 1. [Overview](#overview)